School Social Worker and Behavior Specialist

-MDS has two School Social Workers on staff available to help students Pre-K to 12th grades, families, and staff.
-School Social Workers serve as the link between home, school, and community.
+MDS has two School Social Workers and a Behavior Specialist on staff available to help students Pre-K to 12th grades, families, and staff.
+The School Social Worker and Behavior Specialist serves as the link between home, school, and community.
 As members of the education team, they promote and support students' academic and social success by providing specialized services that may include, but are not limited to:

 - Working with students individually, in small groups, and in the classroom